CS-412-Spring-2023/wc01/README.md

 # Weekly Challenge 01: Comparison
-# CS/MATH 412 Algorithms: Design & Analysis, Spring 2023
+# CS 412 Algorithms: Design and Analysis, Spring 2023
 ***

 Weekly challenges (WC) invite you to critically engage with the topics covered up to that week.
 They may take on a variety of formats and be available and attempted through diverse platforms as the semester progresses.
 They may be attempted individually or in teams as indicated.

 # Purpose

 This is the first WC.
-It familiarizes you with both the process that future WCs will follow and the kind of thinking that will be required for them.
+It familiarizes you with the process that future WCs will follow.

 # Background

 To attempt and submit the task you will need
-- familiarity with high school mathematics
+- familiarity with python programming
-- a problem solving and logical approach.
+- familiarity with `pytest`
 - comfort with GitHub and LaTeX

 # Grading

-Grading is on attempt.
-We trust that you are doing the necessary work and award you full marks for your submission.
-To verify, one or more teams will be selected at random each week for a viva on their submission.
-If any of the members is unable to explain the submission or all members do not appear for the viva, the team will be considered unreliable.
-Unreliable teams will be awarded a 0 in the corresponding WC as well as all WC's since their last viva.
+Grading is done automatically by GitHub.
+It is recommended that you run `pytest test.py` locally and resolve out any issues before `push`ing to your repository.

 # Task

 The task for this WC is explained in the accompanying prompt which is to be compiled in LaTeX.
-You will enter your solution in the indicated space in the same file.
-Make sure to include any supporting files needed for successful compilation.
-The same file at the time of the submission deadline will be taken to be your submission.
+Your score as shown on GitHub at the time of the deadline will be your score in this WC.

 # Deadline and discussion